This post is sponsored by Raised Real. All thoughts and opinions are my own as we navigate baby led weaning.

 - Baby can sit up well and hold head up without support

-- They have lost the tongue reflect (so baby doesn’t automatically push everything out)
+- They have lost the tongue reflex (so baby doesn’t automatically push everything out)

 - Around 6 months old (The World Health Organization recommends exclusively breastfeeding or formula feeding until 6 months of age, and then adding complementary foods in addition to breastmilk/formula).